Are you prepping your back to school shopping list yet?

 So if your kids are distance learning right now, you’ll want to snag a homework or assignment tracker.

 And if you’re a homeschooling parent, make sure there’s a teacher planner on your shopping list!

 5. Basic school supplies

-Back to school shopping, whether you’re distance learning or homeschooling, isn’t complete without picking up the basic stuff.
+Your back to school shopping list, whether you’re distance learning or homeschooling, isn’t complete without picking up the basic stuff.